noahsadir/webappify/readme.md

 @material-ui/lab
 ```

+#### Automated Setup

 I wrote a script does most of the heavy lifting.
 Please note that it assumes that everything (Node, Yarn, Python, Apache, etc.) is installed and configured properly.
 ```
 wget https://noahsadir.io/resources/scripts/webappify-fresh-install.sh
 ```
+After inspecting, run this script in the directory where you would like to keep all of the project-related files, perhaps the root of your site folder.